soil-boys/Mentis/README.md

 ### 🚀 Goals

-- [O] UI/UX
+- [X] UI/UX
-- [] AI Implementation to predict mood analytics based on statistical data
+- [O] AI Implementation to predict mood analytics based on statistical data

 ## 📝 To Do